PascalCorpsman/CopyCommander2/src/how_to_use.md

 This Programm is orientated on the "Total Commander" application for Windows.

-The main porpuse of this programm is copying and moveing files / directories, in a queue.
+The main porpuse of this programm is copying and moveing files / directories, in a queue and beeing usable without the need of a mouse (at least all the usual operations).

 ### "open"